 Instructions

-1. In a bowl, whisk the soy sauce, chicken broth, cornstarch, sesame oil and garlic together and set aside.
+1. Make the sauce.
+In a bowl, whisk the soy sauce, chicken broth, cornstarch, sesame oil and garlic together and set aside.

 2. Trim and wash the green beans.
 Next, dry them well with a paper towel and set them aside.